huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device.md

 * `node_id` - (Required, String, ForceNew) Specifies the node ID, which contains 4 to 256 characters.
 The node ID can be IMEI, MAC address, or serial number.
 Changing this parameter will create a new resource.

-* `space` - (Required, String, ForceNew) Specifies the resource space ID which the device belongs to.
+* `space_id` - (Required, String, ForceNew) Specifies the resource space ID which the device belongs to.
 Changing this parameter will create a new resource.

 * `product_id` - (Required, String, ForceNew) Specifies the product ID which the device belongs to.